Part 7 Making it possible to move knobs by dragging (panning) | Create the Color Picker with SwiftUI

 Use DragGesture in SwiftUI

-In UIKit, the gesture of tracing a finger across the screen is called “panning” in iOS and iPadOS; in macOS, a similar operation performed with a mouse or trackpad is called “dragging.
+In UIKit, the gesture of tracing a finger across the screen is known as “panning” in iOS and iPadOS, while in macOS, a similar operation performed with a mouse or trackpad is termed “dragging”.

-SwiftUI calls them “drag gestures” because SwiftUI supports iOS, iPadOS, and macOS.
+SwiftUI uniformly refers to these as “drag gestures” as it supports iOS, iPadOS, and macOS.

 How to use DragGesture